-• Because such animals are untrained and largely indistinguishable from family pets, landlords are understandably confused about their obligation, if any, to waive their no pet rules or make exceptions to their size or weight limitations for this type of assist animal.
+- Because such animals are untrained and largely indistinguishable from family pets, landlords are understandably confused about their obligation, if any, to waive their no pet rules or make exceptions to their size or weight limitations for this type of assist animal. - Indeed, both the Occupancy Handbook and Public Housing Guidebook define "assistive Animals" to include emotional support animals for people with chronic mental illness.